kitsonk/kv-toolbox/README.md

 Similar to `Deno.Kv#atomic()`, but will batch individual transactions across as many atomic operations as necessary.

+There are two additional methods supported on batched atomics not supported by Deno KV atomic transactions:

+- `.setBlob(key, value, options?)` - Allows setting of arbitrarily size blob values as part of an atomic transaction.
+The values can be a byte `ReadableStream` or array buffer like.
+It will work around the constraints of Deno KV value sizes by splitting the value across multiple keys.

+- `.deleteBlob(key)` - Allows deletion of all parts of a blob value as part of an atomic transaction.

 The `commit()` method will return a promise which resolves with an array of results based on how many batches the operations was broken up into.